 Visiting Artist Series

 These amazing artists will be coming to speak to the Camosun community.
-For more info please contact John Boehme 250-370-3512
+These free events are open to the public.
+For more info please contact John Boehme at 250-370-3512.

 The Visual Arts program thanks our recent visiting artists: